Schema Validation

 Extracting Types with s.infer

 Use s.infer<typeof Schema> to extract the TypeScript type from any schema.
-This is the recommended way to derive types rather than writing separate interfaces.
+Derive the type from the schema instead of writing a separate interface.

 import { s } from '@agentuity/schema';